C0D3D3V/Moodle-DL/README.md

     - Activate/deactivate/change the settings for receiving notifications via e-mail.
     - It does not affect the rest of the config.
     - It prints all information into the console.
+- `python main.py --manage-database`
+    - To manage the offline database.
+    - It allows you to delete entries from the database that are no longer available locally so that they can be downloaded again.

 ### Options
 Options can be combined with all the actions mentioned above.